 Wireless Client List.
 Click the Wireless Client MAC List button to display a list of network users by MAC Address.
-From the To Sort by drop-down menu, you can sort the table by Client Name, IP Address, or MAC Address.
+From the To Sort by drop-down menu, you can sort the table by Client Name, IP Address, MAC Address, or Expires.
 To view the most up-to-date information, click the Refresh button.
 To exit this screen, click the Close button.